Subsidising Inclusive Insurance to Reduce Poverty: The Capital Model

-In line with \cite{Article:Kovacevic2011}, we expand the dynamics of \eqref{TheCapitalModel-Section2-Equation1} under the assumption households are susceptible to the occurrence of large capital losses, including severe illness, the death of a household member or breadwinner and catastrophic events such as floods and earthquakes.
-We assume occurrence of these events follows a Poisson process with intensity $\lambda$, where the capital process follows the dynamics of \eqref{TheCapitalModel-Section2-Equation1} between events.
+In line with \cite{Article:Kovacevic2011}, we expand the dynamics of \eqref{TheCapitalModel-Section2-Equation1} under the assumption that households are susceptible to the occurrence of capital losses, including severe illness, the death of a household member or breadwinner and catastrophic events such as floods and earthquakes.
+We assume occurrence of these events follows a Poisson process with intensity $\lambda$, where the capital process follows the dynamics of \eqref{TheCapitalModel-Section2-Equation1} in between events.
 On the occurrence of a loss, the household's capital at the event time reduces by a random amount $Z_{i}$.
-The sequence $(Z_{i})$ is independent of the Poisson process and i.i.d. with common distribution function $G$.
+The sequence $(Z_{i})$ is independent of the Poisson process and i.i.d. with common distribution function $G_{Z}$.
 In contrast to \cite{Article:Kovacevic2011}, we assume reduction by a given amount rather than a random proportion of the capital itself.
-This adaptation enables analysis of a tractable mathematical model without threatening the core objective of studying the probability that a household falls into the area of poverty.
+This adaptation enables analysis of a tractable mathematical model that provides, for instance, the possibility of finding an analytical solution for the infinite-time trapping probability (defined in Section \ref{TheTrappingTime-Section3}).
+This differs from previous work in which numerical methods, considered by \cite{Book:Asmussen2010} as the second best alternative to calculating trapping probabilities when closed-form expressions are not available, are employed to estimate such a quantity (see, for example, \cite{Article:Kovacevic2011} and \cite{Article:Azais2015}).
+The core objective of studying the probability of a household falling into the area of poverty remains.

 A household reaches the area of poverty if it suffers a loss large enough that the remaining capital is attracted into the poverty trap.
-Since a household's capital does not grow below the critical capital $x^{*}$, households that fall into the area of poverty will never escape.
-Once below the critical capital, households are exposed to the risk of falling deeper into poverty, with a risk of negative capital due to the dynamics of the model.
+Since a household's capital does not grow below the critical capital $x^{*}$, households that fall into the area of poverty will never escape without external help.
+Once below the critical capital, households are exposed to the risk of falling deeper into poverty, with the dynamics of the model allowing for the possibility of negative capital.
 A reduction in a household's capital below zero could represent a scenario where total debt exceeds total assets, resulting in negative capital net worth.
 The experience of a household below the critical capital is, however, out of the scope of this paper.